 3. Processing of personal data in an online job application

-We offer an easy way to apply for jobs through an online application process, which is provided centrally by Zeppelin GmbH for all Zeppelin companies (see contact options listed below).
+We offer an easy way to apply for jobs through an online application process, the e-Recruiting System, which is provided centrally by Zeppelin GmbH for all Zeppelin companies (see contact options listed below).

-Insofar as we supply your application data during the application process to department managers or HR department employees of other companies in the Zeppelin Group, we will ask for your consent in advance.
+Insofar as we make your application details available to managers in the specialist departments or employees of the HR departments of other Zeppelin Group companies during or after completion of the application process, this is to enable employees of the Zeppelin Group's HR departments to search regionally and worldwide for suitable applicants and to make contact in the context of HR marketing measures for recruitment purposes.
+You will be asked to consent to this beforehand.
 The legal basis for this is your consent pursuant to point (a) of Article 6(1) GDPR, which you may withdraw at any time with immediate effect.

 We generally prefer applications to be submitted using the online form.
 This is quick, easy, and saves paper.
 In exceptional cases we will, however, accept applications by e-mail or post.
 Following receipt, these are immediately entered manually into the e-Recruiting System by HR department employees of the Zeppelin Group; therefore, the data protection information for online applications is also relevant to these types of applications.